aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/audio-frame/_index.md

 When you add an audio file to a presentation, the audio appears as a frame with a standard default image (see the image in the section below).
 You change the audio frame's preview image (set your preferred image).

-This Javascript code shows you how to change an audio frame's thumbnail or preview image:
+This JavaScript code shows you how to change an audio frame's thumbnail or preview image:

 ```javascript
 var presentation = new aspose.slides.Presentation();